TR3650 History

 Updates to the TR3650

 Numerous Service Bulletins have been issued for the early TR3650's.
 I won't attempt to cover these in detail, but will outline the parts that have undergone design changes.
 While no longer available, Ford installed "update" kits in a number of 2001-2003 units for owners who complained of shifting problems while their cars were still under warranty.
 These parts focused on the second gear area.
-Most of these updates appeared in some of the production 2004 units.
-I am unaware of any updated parts issued for the 2005-2010 units.
+Most of these updates appeared in the production 2004 units.

 Updated Gears